WeZZard/MyWorks/2023-01-15-a-study-of-llvm-adt-ilist-iplist-and-simple-ilist/index.md

 ### Intrusiveness

-Unlike like C++ standard library containers not requiring their elements to inherit a base class, `iplist` and its derived classes require their nodes to inherit `ilist_node`.
+Unlike like C++ standard library containers not require their elements to inherit a base class, `iplist` and its derived classes require their nodes to inherit `ilist_node`.

 > Privately inherited classes shall friend `llvm::ilist_detail::NodeAccess`.

-`ilist_node` eventually inheirts `ilist_node_base<bool>` which contains the `Prev` and `Next` pointer points the the previous node and the next node.
+`ilist_node` eventually inherits `ilist_node_base<bool>` which contains the `Prev` and `Next` pointer that points to the previous node and the next node.

-This makes that the data carried by the node class get laied out right below the previous node pointer and the next node pointer of its superclass - `ilist_node`.
-This is what we called intrusive list.
+This makes the data carried by the node class get laid out right below the previous node pointer and the next node pointer of its superclass - `ilist_node`.
+This is what we called an intrusive list.

-At the same time, if you want to override the standard behaviors of the containing intrusive list do against the node class which include deleting a node, adding a node to the list, removing a node form the list and moving a node from one list to another, your can also offer a traits of `ilist_node` as a template argument of the list.
+At the same time, if you want to override the standard behaviors of the containing intrusive list do against the node class which includes deleting a node, adding a node to the list, removing a node from the list and moving a node from one list to another, you can also offer traits of `ilist_node` as a template argument of the list.

 ```cpp
 template <typename NodeTy>